Penalised or Banned Site? Here’s How To Get Back Into Google’s Good Books

 Recent Google penalties have hit hard.
 If you have lost your rankings and have reasons to believe your site has been banned, we can help.

-Penalised or banned site?
-You can have too much of a good thing when it comes to Search Engine Optimisation.
+Penalized or banned site?
+You can have too much of a good thing when it comes to Search Engine Optimization.

-If you have been on the receiving end of one of Google’s Dear John emails and you have a penalised or banned site, you’re not alone.
-But don’t worry, it’s only a break not a total break up.
-If your site has been penalised, Google may send “manually generated” warnings via Google Webmaster Tools.
+If you have been on the receiving end of one of Google’s Dear John emails, and you have a penalized or banned site, you’re not alone.
+But don’t worry, it’s only a break, not a total break-up.
+If your site has been penalized, Google may send “manually generated” warnings via Google Search Console.
 But they are not always so gracious.
 Sometimes your rankings may drop and you may not know exactly why.
-Here are tips to clean up your act.

 Wait and see

 Don’t panic!
 Rankings will change slightly every day.
-You may see a dip in your rankings now and again but if there is a significant drop, you may have a problem on your hands.
+You may see a dip in your rankings now and again, but if there is a significant drop, you may have a problem on your hands.
 Firstly, check if your website is banned altogether by doing a site search by typing in– site:www.yoursite.com and see if Google returns any results.
-If your website returns page listing, your website is not banned but it may be penalised.
+If your website returns page listings, your website is not banned, but it may be penalized.

-Read more about why your website may have been penalised in our article ‘Banned from Google – What Now?’.
+Read more about why your website may have been penalized in our article ‘Banned from Google – What Now?’.

 Carefully read Google’s quality guidelines

-If you have a penalised or banned site, you need to refresh your knowledge of Google’s Webmaster Guidelines and ascertain why you may in breach of those policies.
-The Search Engine clearly outlines its terms of use and provides information about how web developers can create a Google-friendly site.
-Matt Cutts, Google’s head of web spam has spoken out in favour of SEO saying that is not spam and there is even an SEO Starter Guide provided.
+If you have a penalized or banned site, you may need to refresh your knowledge of Google’s Search Essentials, otherwise known as their Webmaster Guidelines, and ascertain why you may be in breach of those policies.
+Google clearly outlines its terms of use and provides information about how web developers can create a Google-friendly site.
+Matt Cutts, Google’s head of web spam, has spoken out in favor of SEO saying that it is not spam and there is even an SEO Starter Guide provided.

 Make the necessary changes to your site

-Google will usually notify you if your site has been penalised*.
-But if your rankings have dropped significantly, you will have to clean up your site.
-You may know you have done something naughty such as employing a company that uses black hat SEO techniques and thus, you will need to undo all the ‘not so good work’ you have had done to your site.
-If you do not know why your website has been penalised, here are the key elements to look at:
+Google will usually notify you if your site has been penalized*, and if your rankings have dropped significantly, you will likely have to clean up your site.
+You may know you have done something naughty such as employing a company that uses black-hat SEO techniques and thus, you will need to undo all the ‘not-so-good work’ you have done to your site.
+If you do not know why your website has been penalized, here are the key elements to look at:

-• Analyse your link building campaigns and see if any low value websites are linking to your website.
-Email the webmasters and ask them to remove the link.
+• Analyze your link-building campaigns and see if any low-value websites are linking to your website.
+If they are, you can email the webmasters and ask them to remove the link or add these to your website’s disavow file.

 Read more in our article ‘Penguins, Pandas And Polar Bears – How Not To Get Bitten By The Google Algorithm Updates’.